ArturRejment/gym-app-api/README.md

 ## With Docker
 - Set the project with `docker-compose run gymserver`
 - Run servers with `docker-compose up`
-- Build project with `docer-compose build`
 - To migrate the database open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py migrate`

+You can build the project with `docer-compose build`

 ## Without Docker
 - Clone this repo